salahnomad/salahnomad.github.io/content/about/story/olive-trees-and-algorithms/index.md

 - My father reading H.G.
 Wells' *The Time Machine* under a gas lamp.
 - The *click-hiss* of the shortwave radio that connected my small world in Meknès to the entire globe.

 Beneath The Witness Tree, as cicadas orchestrated my reckoning, I finally understood.
 This 800-year-old survivor didn't just endure storms and droughts; it had a strategy.
-It held a timeless wisdom that I could translate for my digital crisis.
+It held a timeless wisdom that I could translate for my digital crisis—the seed of [this deep-rooted philosophy](/about/philosophy/salah-philosophy/).

 | **Olive Tree Wisdom** | **My Digital Translation** |
 |:----------------------|:-------------------------|